nleiva/yang-config-gen/README.md

 ## Generate to router

-Compile the code with `make build` or download an executable from [releases](https://github.com/nleiva/yang-config-gen/releases).
+Compile the code with `make build` or download an executable from [releases](https://github.com/nleiva/yang-config-gen/releases) to translate a vendor agnostic input to vendor-specific YANG (JSON).

 ### Juniper

-Translating OC'ish input to JunOS YANG (JSON).

 #### Interfaces